zfs-old-crap/linkytime/docs/DeveloperGuide.md

 **Extensions**

 * 2a.
 There are no meetings matching the search term.
   * 2a1.
-An empty list is displayed.
+An empty meeting list is displayed.

     Use case ends.

-### UC-008: Sort meetings alphabetically

-**MSS**

-1. User chooses to sort meetings by A-Z.
-2. LinkyTime shows a list of meetings that is sorted from A-Z.

-    Use case ends.

-**Extensions**

-* 2a.
-The list is empty.

-    Use case ends.

-* 2b.
-The meetings are already sorted from A-Z.

-    Use case ends.

-### UC-009: Sort meetings chronologically
+### UC-008: Sort meetings chronologically

 **MSS**